 These apps will make it much easier for teachers and students to work together in the classroom and beyond.
-Teachers can use Google Apps to
+Teachers can use G Suite to

-- facilitate group projects - use the history tool to see how much each student in a group is participating - give feedback to students directly in documents shared with a teacher - receive assignments from students electronically.
+- facilitate group projects - use the history tool to see how much each student in a group is participating - give feedback to students directly in documents - receive assignments from students electronically.